-Our work focuses on the Bayesian inference of $\theta$ under moment constraint \eqref{uncond} with $p$ diverging with $n$.
-Compared to the various frequentist regularization methods, the Bayesian literature on this problem still remains limited.
-One difficulty that hinders the fully probabilistic Bayesian modeling is that some prior distribution on both the distribution of $D$ (denoted as $P_D$) and the parameter $\theta$ need to be specified, such that the pair $(P_D,\theta)$ satisfies the set of restrictions \eqref{uncond}.
-Recent progress in this direction includes \citet{kita11} and \citet{florens12}. \citet{kita11} tried to minimize the Kullback-Leibler divergence of $P_D$ to a Dirichlet process, which leads to an ET type likelihood function that computationally requires optimizations within each MCMC iteration step. \citet{florens12} exploited the Gaussian process prior and required a functional transformation of the data that is only asymptotically Gaussian, which still gives a misspecified likelihood function in finite samples.
-Besides, both methods have been tested only on simple examples that involve a few parameters and moments, and their behavior under increasing dimensionality has not been fully studied.
-Instead, another possible simpler Bayesian way for modeling \eqref{uncond} is to construct the simple quasi-likelihood function
+Our work focuses on the Bayesian inference of $\theta$ under the moment constraint \eqref{uncond}.
+Compared to the abundance of frequentist literature, the development of Bayesian methods on this problem still remains limited.
+One difficulty that hinders the fully probabilistic Bayesian modeling is that some prior distribution on both the distribution of $D$ (denoted as $P_D$) and the parameter $\theta$ needs to be specified, such that the pair $(P_D,\theta)$ satisfies the set of restrictions \eqref{uncond}.
+Recent progress in this direction includes \citet{kita11} and \citet{florens12}. \citet{kita11} tried to minimize the Kullback-Leibler divergence of $P_D$ to a Dirichlet process, which leads to an ET type likelihood function that computationally requires optimizations within each MCMC iteration step. \citet{florens12} exploited the Gaussian process prior and required a functional transformation of the data that is only asymptotically Gaussian, which still leads to a misspecified likelihood function in finite samples.
+Besides, both methods have only been tested on simple examples that involve a few parameters and moments.
+Instead, another analytically simpler Bayesian way of modeling \eqref{uncond} is {\it the Bayesian generalized method of moments} (BGMM), first proposed and studied by \citet{kim02} and \citet{ch03}, which constructs the simple quasi-likelihood function